Applying to the Critical Care Fellowship Program

-- Apply through SF Match CAS to the ACCM fellowship program (as stated above)
+- Apply through SF Match CAS to the ACCM fellowship program ONLY (as stated above)

-- Alert us to your interest in both fellowships (as above, please send an email to us) once your application has been started using SF Match CAS
+- Alert us to your interest in both fellowships (please send an email to us) once your application has been started using SF Match CAS

 - Applications will be reviewed by both the ACCM and ACTA review committees on a rolling basis

 - Interview on one of the scheduled ACCM interview days (coordinators will schedule CCM interviews in the morning and ACTA interviews in the afternoon).
-See above regarding interview dates for ACCM
+See above regarding interview timeline for ACCM.

-- If the above options do not work out with your schedule you can opt to interview with the ACTA fellowship program and we will coordinate CCM interviews on that day.
-This day will not include the CCM overview/orientation, rounding, or didactic component of the standard ACCM interview day.
+- If the above options do no work out with your, you can opt to interview with the ACTA fellowship program and we will coordinate CCM interviews on that day.
+This day will not include the CCM overview/orientation or rounding in the ICU as would be scheduled on a standard ACCM interview day.

 - Candidates applying for both fellowships meet the SOCCA and SCA match exception criteria.
 Once a match exception offer has been accepted by both the candidate and the program, we will work with the candidate to determine which fellowship will be completed first and how to proceed with the SF Match process.

 - Candidates that are not given a match exception process by the agreed upon SOCCA date (TBD) will receive an email from our program stating their options to proceed with applying/ranking single fellowship positions.
 The ACCM match occurs first and we encourage applicants to pursue this route.

 Applicants currently finishing an Internal Medicine, Emergency Medicine, or Neurology residency may apply to our program, through ERAS, for one of the two following possibilities: